 The largest difference between these three examples is the amount of time taken to compute the solution.
 On a 2017 13” Macbook Pro, the average of three runs for these examples is: 0.588 sec, 0.890 sec and 2.95 sec.
 (If you have experiences with a different weather routing system, how does its performance compare for these examples?)

-Using the automatic time step is highly recommended.
+For open ocean routes, using the automatic time step is highly recommended.

 When weather routing on inland routes, close to land, you may need to override the automatic time step to force the solver to generate smaller steps, giving it more opportunities to get around obstructions.